videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/understanding-call-quality.md

 - Round trip time is the amount of time required to transmit the data packets to send or receive from the server.
 If the servers are located very far from the user's location, they can observe a high latency (delay).

-- With VideoSDK, these factor is taken care of as we automatically choose the nearest available server for participants.
+- With VideoSDK, this factor is taken care of as we automatically choose the nearest available server for participants.
 But if you are geofencing to a certain region, you should make sure that you choose the server which will be nearest to your users.

 <center>